-- Parsing –this process consists of analyzing the syntax of the text and its meaning and how it is used in a sentence.
+This process consists of analyzing the syntax of the text and its meaning and how it is used in a sentence.
 This can then be converted into machine language accurately.

-- Tokenization – This involves dividing the word into a group based on their meanings, call to action, etc. when similar words are encountered a certain action has to be performed and those processes are formed within the program.
+This involves dividing the word into a group based on their meanings, call to action, etc. when similar words are encountered a certain action has to be performed and those processes are formed within the program.

-- Lemmatization/stemming – this is a bit of a complex step where the inflections of a word are removed and the morphological structure of a word is formed in a way that all possible usage of the word which means a specific or similar meaning are analyzed and grouped together.
+This is a bit of a complex step where the inflections of a word are removed and the morphological structure of a word is formed in a way that all possible usage of the word which means a specific or similar meaning are analyzed and grouped together.
 Hence, no matter what grammatical syntax is used, the chatbot will analyze the basic word in question and suggest relevant solutions accordingly.

-- Language Detection – this is helpful in chatbots which support multiple languages.
+This is helpful in chatbots which support multiple languages.

-- Part-of-speech Tagging – this is connected to lemmatization and language detection.
+This is connected to lemmatization and language detection.
 The chatbot checks for the part-of-speech and grammatical usage of the command received in the natural language and then analyzes it.

 All these steps when performed properly shall result in an efficient NLP chatbot.